My Quiet Kitchen

 Instructions

-It's important to measure accurately, especially with acidic ingredients.
+• NOTE: It's important to measure accurately, especially with acidic ingredients.
 Small variations can throw off the salt/acid balance.

 • Combine the cashews, water, nutritional yeast, lemon juice, rice vinegar, garlic powder, onion powder, hot sauce, salt, and cayenne in a blender (this is everything except the rice and pimentos).
 Gradually increase to high speed, and blend for about 30 seconds or until mostly smooth.
 Add half of the pimentos, and blend until velvety smooth.

 • Pour the cheese mixture into a bowl.
 Use a spoon or silicone spatula to remove as much of the cheese as possible from the blender.
 Stir in the rice and remaining pimentos.
-Lightly press a piece of plastic wrap onto the surface of the cheese to protect from air.
-For the best flavor, refrigerate for several hours before serving.
+Lightly press a piece of plastic wrap onto the surface of the cheese to protect it from air.
+For the best flavor, refrigerate for 3 to 4 hours before serving.
 This allows the rice to absorb the cheese sauce and for all of the flavors to mingle.
 It tastes even better the next day.

 Notes